sanaasheriff/Handwritten-Text-Recognition/readme.txt

 give path in command propmt, then type jupyter notebook and give enter open jupyter notebook in the path where you have stored the project file

-download the dataset for characters give the right path in the main files run the main file to train your model, or use the presaved models(give path) run the model file to execute the prediction
+download the dataset for characters and store it in the datasets file, give the path in the code import digits dataset from keras give the right path in the main files run the main file to train your model, or use the presaved models(give path) run the model file to execute the prediction